RealLadyDog/RealLadyDog/README.md

 I really love cuddle piles and hugs.

-If you see me in the library,in the bakery, or on the campsite talking to someone or my friends.
+If you see me in the library, in the bakery, or on the campsite talking to someone or my friends.
 (Yes, I am active in those areas!)
 Try to interact with me!
 I don't mind! unless you read the cautions.
 (Please whisper me!
 I might be afk and miss the interactions!)

 # 🩵Interest🧡
 Usually loves to draw, watch, play games, listen to music, and sleep!